markostanimirovic/re-streamer/README.md

 Fruits 2: Orange
 ```

-In every moment, we can get a current state of our stream.
+At every moment, we can get the current state of our stream.

 ```clojure
 (println @(:state fruits))